sameerraj09/SDE_SHEET/Graph/Readme.md

+**Given an integer n representing number of vertices.
+Find out how many undirected graphs (not necessarily connected) can be constructed out of a given n number of vertices.**

 Notes:-
 The maximum number of edges in an undirected graph is n(n-1)/2 and obviously in a directed graph there are twice as many.
 If the graph is not a multi graph then it is clearly n * (n - 1), as each node can at most have edges to every other node